JimberSoftware/docs/company/users/users.md

    - **How to add a security consultant:**

       - Go to the partner of the customer where you want to add the security consultant to.
-In the example, that is **User2**.
+In the example, that is **Testpartner**.

        ![user_in_integrator.png](/user_in_integrator.png ':size=800')